 In Islam, we neither seek wealth nor power.
 We act as if we already have these, not feeling poor or weak, but criticizing those in power bravely, because we know we are servants of the Most Rich and the Most Powerful.
-Like the Prophet, peace be upon him, our mission is to live the Quran while not being attached to wealth or power (because by the virtue of being God’s agents, we already have these).
+Like the Prophet, , our mission is to live the Quran while not being attached to wealth or power (because by the virtue of being God’s agents, we already have these).
 The seeking of wealth or power has nothing to do with our mission.
 Our mission is to be with the people, the poor, the enslaved, the voiceless, to teach them, to help them regain some hope and courage.
 Like the Prophet, we deal neither with wealth nor power unless these things are freely and openly given to us, in which case we follow his example in dealing with them.

 One argument in favor of political Islam that Islamists mention is that Muslims need “organization” to better arrange their affairs.
 I agree, but we can have all the organization we need without seeking power, therefore this does not justify Islamism.